prakashlab/octopi-driver-board/ODSv1.0.0-BP-Jmp/README.md

 # Breakout Plane for Jumper Wires _(BP-Jmp)_

-Male header breakout for the Octopi Driver Stack for prototyping with jumper wires
+Male header breakout for the Octopi Driver Stack for prototyping directly with jumper wires

 ![Mechanical render of top face of the plane, from the front edge](Mechanical%20Renders/Above%20Front.png)

 This board template is part of the [octopi-driver-board project](https://github.com/prakashlab/octopi-driver-board).

-This processing plane contains male headers exposing all lines of the driver stack's backbone.
-It also includes a digital I/O expander, a DAC, and an ADC for additional prototyping use; those peripherals are part of the driver stack's multiplexed SPI system.
+This processing plane contains 0.1" pitch male headers directly exposing all lines of the driver stack's backbone.
+It also includes a digital I/O expander, a PWM driver, and an ADC for additional prototyping use; those peripherals are part of the driver stack's multiplexed SPI system.

 ## Background